App Size Optimization#

 Using WebP File Format#

 If targeting Android 3.2 (API level 13) and higher, you can also use images in the WebP file format (instead of using PNG or JPEG files).
-The WebP format provides lossy compression (like JPEG) and transparency (like PNG), but it can offer better compression than JPEG or PNG.
+The WebP format provides lossy compression (like JPEG) as well as transparency (like PNG), but offers better compression than JPEG or PNG.

-You can use Android Studio to convert existing BMP, JPG, PNG, or static GIF images to WebP format.
+You can convert existing BMP, JPG, PNG, or static GIF images to WebP format using Android Studio.
 For details, see Creating WebP Images with Android Studio.

-Note: Google Play only accepts APKs if the launcher icon uses the PNG format.
+Note: Google Play will only accept APKs if the launcher icon is in PNG format.

 Using Vector Graphics#